apache-spark-on-k8s/kubernetes-HDFS/charts/hdfs-namenode-k8s/README.md

-HDFS `namenode`s in HA setup running inside a Kubernetes cluster.
+HDFS `namenodes` in HA setup running inside a Kubernetes cluster.
 See the other chart for `datanodes`.

 ### Usage